mike-lloyd03/rudric/README.md

 GITHUB_TOKEN={{personal_github_token}}
 ```

 This would create an environment variable called `GITHUB_TOKEN` which is set to the value of a secret in your vault called `personal_github_token`.
-Using `rudric env`, these variables can be set in your environment.
+Using `rudric env <shell_name>`, these variables can be set in your environment.

 ```bash
 rudric env fish | source